ssvlabs/awesome-ssv/README.md

 ### Join the Buidlers

-Start getting familiar with DVT staking go to [SSV Discord](https://discord.gg/invite/ssvnetworkofficial) and check out `#dev-support channel`.
+Start getting familiar with DVT staking, go to [SSV Discord](https://discord.gg/invite/ssvnetworkofficial) and check out `#dev-support` channel.
 If you cannot see it claim a role.

 ### Fix errors